 What is 3D Scanning?

 3D scanning is the process of analyzing a real-world object or environment to collect data on its shape and […] its appearance.
 The collected data can then be used to construct digital 3D models.
 (Wikipedia) It is achieved through the use of a 3D scanner and is a safe way to explore the geometric properties of an object without physical contact.
 The scanned data can then be shared, stored, altered or used to create entirely new designs.
-(Fisher Unitech)
+(Computer Aided Technology)

 What 3D scanner is available to faculty?

 check out the video for an overview

 TLT has recently acquired an Artec Eva scanner and turntable (to simplify the imaging process) and is leveraging the Media Commons, Maker Commons and IMEX Lab to explore its potential.

 Our team is in the testing phase and is looking for faculty who are interested in scanning materials for teaching and research.

 While the scanner is based at University Park and not available for lending, we will gladly bring it out to Commonwealth campuses for Roadshow-style events.

 3D scanning is paving the way for a new era in medical imaging, allowing for the creation of rapidly-produced prosthetics and devices as well as detailed 3D models of patient anatomy that help doctors plan make diagnoses and plan for procedures with greater accuracy.

 In the creative world, 3D scanning is making possible ever greater mergers of the real and the digital.
 From embedding recreations of physical objects with their own histories to choreographing digital twins in a variety of performances, 3D scans push the envelope.